vincentbernat/network-lab/lab-latency/README.md

  - `rcv_space` is twice the advertised receive window in bytes.

+ - `lastsnd`, `lastrcv` and `lastack` are the time in milliseconds since now something got sent, received or acked on the current socket.
+When the value is 0, it is not displayed.

  - `pacing_rate` is the rate which has been computed to avoid sending bursts of packets when the other side won't be able to process all of them.
 Currently, it is only used when using the